 Review - 'Lady Tremaine' by Rachel Hochhauser

-When it comes to fairytale reimaginings, there are two facets that matter.
+But let's backtrack a little.
+When it comes to fairytale reimaginings, there are two aspects that really matter.
 One, does the story bring something new to the table when viewed through the lens of the original fairy tale?
 And two, does it stand on its own as fresh and compelling?
 I’m sorry to say that Lady Tremaine didn’t really succeed on either front for me.

 When you think about it, the evil stepmother in the original Cinderella had a distinct but abbreviated role.
 She was the gatekeeper to all of her stepdaughter's dreams, preventing her from living a life of love and dignity.
 But what did she really do from scene to scene?
 Well, not much.
 And so right off the bat, with such meager inspirations, the reimagining started to flounder.